StellaCastelle/Simply-Alchemy/README.md

 Lore:
 =====

-The Alchemists are a Group of People, that used to belong to a very advanced Civilisation.
-Due to differences in their ideology they were disliked by other nations and were eventually, after a 100 year long war, defeated, their records burned and long forgotten.
-You, the Player, stumbled, hundreds of years after the Grand War, upon a book called 'The Basics of Alchemy' by an author, whose name was inrecognisable.
-You got the book from a trader, that wanted to throw the book away.
+The Alchemists are a group of people that used to belong to a very advanced Civilisation.
+Due to differences in their ideology, they were disliked by other nations and were eventually, after a 100 year long war, defeated, their records burned and long forgotten.
+You, the Player, stumbled, hundreds of years after the Grand War, upon a book called 'The Basics of Alchemy', written by an author whose name was inrecognisable.
+You got the book from a trader that wanted to throw the book away.
 The book is a part of the lost Alchemy Records, also knows as 'Laplace Fragments', a not quite infinite collection of knowledge, usefull and possibly dangerous, created by the renowed
 5 Alchemy Grandmasters.
 The choice is yours - will you read this book and dip your toes in the grand sea of opportunities, or will you avoid it and choose a different path?...

 Currently Included Additions:
 =============================